In the guide

 The following products do not need an ingredients list:

 - fresh whole, unpeeled, fruit and vegetables (including potatoes)

 - carbonated water (which states that it is carbonated)

 - vinegar containing no added ingredients

-- cheese, butter, fermented milk and cream with no added ingredients (other than the ones needed to make them, such as bacteria cultures, salt in the case of cheese, etc)
+- cheese, butter, fermented milk and cream with no added ingredients (other than the ones needed to make them, such as bacterial cultures, salt in the case of cheese, etc)